This section highlights major areas of research undertaken at the Centre for Indo Canadian Studies

 South Asian Migration: 1906-1915 The Vancouver Province articles

 This database highlights the work the CICS has done to digitize the articles from the Vancouver Daily News Province from the years 1906-1915.
 We are grateful to Dr. Norman Buchignani, Doreen M. Indra and Ram Srivastiva, authors of A Continuous Journey for donating their archival documents to us.
-We would like to thank Donna Gomes, a Library Information Technology student who was hired as our research assistant to take on the task of creating this database.
-We are also grateful to the staff at the UFV Library for their assistance and guidance in setting up this project.

 This database is an invaluable resource for researchers, faculty and student.